Bots and Automated Attacks

 Figure 5.
 Heat map showing automation rates by flow and industry for the first half of 2023.
 Yellow values are low automation and purple values approach 100% automation.
 Blank spaces represent industry/flow pairs with insufficient data.

-Giftcards across Airlines, Entertainment and Fashion retail are also heavily targeted by bots for reasons explained above.
-What might be surprising for many is that the Support flow, which includes the “contact us” forms or support ticket systems for banks, are among the most targeted by unwanted automation.
-This automation ranges from vulnerability scanning bots attempting to inject code into the support forms, to spam bots that fill ticketing queues with nonsense requests, complaints, or hacktivist messaging.
+What might be surprising for many is that the Support flow, which includes the “contact us” forms or support ticket systems for banks, is among the most targeted by unwanted automation.
+This automation ranges from vulnerability scanning bots attempting to inject code into the support forms, to spam bots that fill ticketing queues with nonsense requests, or complaints or hacktivist messaging.

 What Normal Login Success Rates Look Like

-A simple way to try to estimate how much credential stuffing or automation you are getting on your login flows is to look at the login success rate.
+A simple way to try and estimate how much credential stuffing or automation you are getting on your login flows is to look at the login success rate.
 This article from F5 Labs contributor Jarrod Overson highlights how important it is to keep an eye on the average login success rate as an indicator for unwanted automation or account takeover activity.
 Central to this approach is knowing what the expected average login success rate should be for your enterprise.
 This is hard to estimate as there is no objective source of truth.
 Historical data (even the ones with the highest historical success rates) may still include significant amounts of unwanted automation.
 This rate is also very industry dependent and varies significantly from one to the next.
 This makes it hard to find credible sources of this information.
 To aid with this, F5 Labs will be publishing average human/legitimate login success rates by industry.
-These are shown in Figure 6 below.
+These are shown in Figure 6 below for the month of May 2023.

 H1 2023 Legitimate Human Login Success Rates by Industry